 When interviewed in 2010 by Humble Pied, designer Jessica Hische coined the very quote used in this example.
 As she explains “This quote seemed to really ring true for a lot of people (and not just designers)”, so who better to turn it into a typographical poster than Hische herself?
 This design manages to be both classy and fun, with elegant gold gradients and soft blues, Hische has managed to do her own words justice.

 Hard work is by nature never easy, that’s no secret, but it is rewarding, so stay motivated to do an honest day’s work with this classic poster.
 Just as the designer of this piece Nathan Yoder explains, the design was inspired by “some good o’l fashion Americana”, particularly the old Saturday Evening Post covers.
 With a touch of the red white and blue, a hint of nostalgia and some excellently crafted type reminiscent of traditional sign painting, this poster makes a hard day’s work just that little bit easier.

-Appropriately displayed on mirror board card, this quote from Bertolt Brecht has been done justice with a beautifully designed typographical treatment.
-Another prolific designer (with clients from Coca Cola through to Oprah Magazine) Ricardo Gonzalez hand crafted the elegant brush type before printing it onto mirrored card to put a nice extra piece of emphasis on the beautifully-set words.
+Appropriately displayed a mirrored background, this quote from Bertolt Brecht has been done justice with a beautifully designed typographical treatment.
+Another prolific designer (with clients from Coca Cola through to Oprah Magazine) Ricardo Gonzalez handcrafted the elegant brush type before printing it onto the mirrored card to put a nice extra piece of emphasis on the beautifully-set words.